Gasman2014/KiCad-Diff/README.md

 # Forcing an specific SCM when more than one is available (Precedence: Git > Fossil > SVN)
 kidiff led_test.kicad_pcb --scm fossil

-# With a Git repo, passing Commit 1 and 2 on the command line
+# With a SVN repo, passing commit 1 and 2 on the command line
 kidiff led_test.kicad_pcb -a r1 -b r3

 ```